 can define their future, and can change the world.

 The IOCES’ mission is to promote studies and researches on comparative education, in particular on educational institutions and systems of the countries effacing the Indian Ocean privileging historical and interdisciplinary approaches.
-An indirect aim of IOCES is that to have dialogue, mutual confidence and understanding among scholars and researchers belonging to the Indian Ocean macro-region or who use to focus their study on it.
-In addition IOCES wants to encourage scholars and researchers of its area to join the international scientific community of Comparative and International Education, and vice versa, to favor the realization of international meetings in its macro-region.
+An indirect aim of IOCES is that to have dialogue, mutual confidence and understanding among scholars and researchers belonging to the Indian Ocean macro-region or who focus their study on it.
+In addition, IOCES aims to encourage scholars and researchers of its area to join the international scientific community of Comparative and International Education, and vice versa, to favor the realization of international meetings in its macro-region.
 Given that this mission is consistent with the general philosophy of UNESCO and other UN organizations, and the existing academic societies of the field, IOCES wants to establish structural linkages with them.